polterguy/polterguy.github.io/documentation/magic.lambda.crypto/index.md

 operations in your Hyperlambda applications.
 The symmetric parts of the project is using AES internally, and the asymmetric parts is using RSA.
 In addition to a bunch of _"low level slots"_, the project also contains combination slots, combining RSA and AES, allowing you to both encrypt and sign a message, using a single signal invocation.
+This project also allows you to create RSA key pairs, in addition to cryptographically hashing files and payloads, etc.
 More specifically this project contains the following slots.

 * __[crypto.rsa.create-key]__ - Creates a new RSA keypair